phenriiique/registration-form/README.md

-# template-html
+# Registration Forms
-repository use for initial create tree archives for development html
+Project created for developing skills using HTML forms